edward-cro/Edwards-Favorite-Open-Source-Efforts/README.md

     Although not technically an open sourced project, most of it's code is.
 Designed with K.I.S.S. philosophy in mind, this operating system is one step towards teaching the public how to compute.

 Programs/Applications:
-- Blender www.blender.org (3d Object Design, Skeleton Rigging, Animation, Game-engine, the list goes on)
+- Blender www.blender.org (3d Object Design, Skeleton Rigging, Animation, Game engine compiler, the list goes on)
+- LibreOffice www.libreoffice.org/ (PDF exporter/slideshow n such. like microsoft office but better because it's been in development so it's really sexy now)
 - Inkscape www.inkscape.org (Vector-based Imaging)
 - Gimp www.gimp.org (Pixel-based Imaging)
 - Pencil2D www.pencil2d.org (2d Hand-drawn Animation)